Kevin Michalewicz

 Biography

-I obtained my engineering degree at the French Grande École IMT Atlantique and my Master’s degree in signal processing (SISEA) at Université de Rennes I in the context of a double degree agreement with Argentina.
-There I studied electronic engineering at the Faculty of Engineering of the University of Buenos Aires.
-I also taught two physics courses: Electricity and Magnetism for two years and Quantum Mechanics for half a year.
+Before that, I obtained my engineering degree at the French Grande École IMT Atlantique and my Master’s in signal processing (SISEA) at Université de Rennes I, through a double degree agreement with Argentina, where I finished the electronic engineering degree at the Faculty of Engineering of the University of Buenos Aires.

 Download my curriculum vitae.